 So it’s basically a very, very early version of a diet.
 I do understand that obesity is a problem these days, and that many babies and toddlers are overweight.
 In fact, when Lia was very young, I wrote a post about my anger at a terribly ill-informed Daily Mail article that labelled Lia as obese due to her weight at birth.

-But what the Infant and Toddler Forum don’t appear to be addressing is the fact that we live in an era when eating disorders are a very grave concern, even among young children.
+What the Infant and Toddler Forum don’t appear to be addressing is the fact that we live in an era when eating disorders are a very grave concern, even among young children.
 In fact, another study published this month found that women whose parents call them fat in childhood are more likely to suffer from eating disorders.